29 minutes with Mark Hunter

 Mark Hunter is the founder of “The Cobrasnake”, the first nightlife photo blog.
-Known for his eccentric perspective of the night scene, Mark and his team have built an energising platform that involves a fitness club, contemporary clothing, and fashion campaigns for companies such as Yahoo!, Wildfox Couture, Nike, Lacoste LIVE!, among others.
+Known for his eccentric perspective of the night scene, Hunter and his team have built an energising platform that involves a fitness club, contemporary clothing, and fashion campaigns for companies such as Yahoo!, Wildfox Couture, Nike, Lacoste LIVE!, among others.

 Mo: Thanks for doing this interview, Mark.
 I usually promise interviewees cookies, but I end up eating them.

 Mark: Cookies!
 I hope they were oatmeal raisin.